giterica/giterica/README.md

 In development
 ==============

-Server don`t contains any knowladge about auth and clients.
+Server don`t contains any knowledge about auth and clients.